quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 dependence.

-If these assumptions are invalid, this specification is likely to lead to loss of packets that contain non-compliant DCIDs, and in extreme cases connection failure.
+If these assumptions are invalid, this specification is likely to lead to loss of packets that contain non-routable DCIDs, and in extreme cases connection failure.

 Some load balancers might inspect elements of the Server Name Indication (SNI)